apallath/WHAM/README.md

 Optimized python code for constructing free energy profiles from umbrella sampling simulation data.

 ## Binned formulation
-- Implemented using log-likelihood maximization with superlinear convergence
+- Implemented using log-likelihood maximization for superlinear convergence

-## Binless formulation (MBAR) - accuracy
+## Binless formulation (MBAR) (preferred)
 - Implemented using self-consistent iteration (baseline/debugging)
-- Implemented using log-likelihood maximization with superlinear convergence
+- Implemented using log-likelihood maximization for superlinear convergence

 Log-likelihood maximization approaches can use multiple solvers.
-See the documentation to check which solvers are available.
+Read the documentation to see which solvers are available.

 ## References:
 - Shirts, M. R., & Chodera, J. D. (2008).
 Statistically optimal analysis of samples from multiple equilibrium states.
 Journal of Chemical Physics, 129(12).
 [DOI](https://doi.org/10.1063/1.2978177)